canonical/subiquity/doc/howto/autoinstall-validation.rst

 The autoinstall validator currently has the following limitations:

 1. The validator makes an assumption about the target installation media that may not necessarily be true about the actual installation media.
 It assumes that (1) the installation target is ubuntu-server and (2) the only valid install source is :code:`synthesized`.
-Some cases where this would cause the validator fail otherwise correct autoinstall configurations:
+Some cases where this would cause the validator to fail on otherwise correct autoinstall configurations:

    a.
 Missing both an :code:`identity` and :code:`user-data` section for a Desktop target, where these sections are fully optional.
    b.
 A :code:`source` section which specifies any :code:`id` other than :code:`synthesized`, where the :code:`id` may really match a valid source on the target ISO.